neo4j-contrib/py2neo/book/types.rst

     >>> w
     (alice)-[:KNOWS]->(bob)-[:LIKES]->(carol)<-[:WORKS_WITH]-(alice)

-Traversal of a walkable object is achieved by using the :func:`walk` function which yields alternating nodes and relationships and always starts and ends with a node.
-Node or relationships may be traversed one or more times in any direction.
+The traversal of a walkable object is achieved by using the :func:`walk` function, which yields alternating nodes and relationships and always starts and ends with a node.
+Any node or relationship may be traversed one or more times in any direction.

 .. class:: Walkable(iterable)